 Next, you will need to fill out any other fields required of the platform.
 This will usually include things like your location and age, and then some platforms will be quite specific – like OkCupid.
 Where you have freeform text to do what you want with, make sure to dazzle.
 Are you funny?
 Throw in some jokes.
 Ambitious?
 Speak up about your life plans.
 Arty?
 Reference some works you’d like your future date to know.

-Once you’ve got the basics down, come back tomorrow for Part 2 in our series, Internet Dating Part 2: Tips for Communication and Security.
+Once you’ve got the basics down, check out Part 2 in our series, Internet Dating Part 2: Tips for Communication and Security.